 I ordered two 2.5L tins of paint.
 One was the standard white colour but for the front I went for a blue which is one of the mixed colours you typically pay a little bit more for.
 A 2.5L tin of white was about £30 and the blue mixed to order paint was £36.
 After 3-4 coats of a big van I still have about 1/3 tin of white and 1/2 tin of blue paint left.

 One of the best tips I heard for getting a good result from the paint was to thin it down by 20%.
 I mixed in some cheap white spirits, this helps the paint dry faster and spread better with less visible defects.
 Another good tip to getting a good finish is to use a special brush called a ‘laying off brush’ you use this dry and just run it over the freshly layed on paint and it will remove any bubbles and spread out any thick bits of paint that may have otherwise run.
+I since have used some more expensive paint thinner but found the results better with white spirits as it allowed the paint to dry more slowly than the thinners which gives a better, smoother finish.

 Here’s a few Link’s to equipment I found useful and the paint supplier I used.